 Get ready for short stories written by well-known authors like Laurie Halse Anderson, Sharon Creech, Jack Gantos, Christopher Healy, Pam Muñoz Ryan, Lemony Snicket, and others.
 (Jon Scieszka edits all of the books.)
 The stories explode with different flavors — from an irreverent fairy tale to an immigrant’s crossing to a Russian mobster adventure.
 You won’t be bored and will find it fun to read and compare which stories you liked best.
 If you like this book, you’ll want to read more in the Guys Read series– there are many books from which to choose such as Guys Read: True Stories and Guys Read: Funny Business.

 What makes a hero?
-These short stories for tweens by authors like William Alexander, Joseph Bruchac, Lamar Giles, Mike Jung, Hena Khan, Juana Medina, Ellen Oh, and R. J. Palacio, explore stories where real-life heroes spread kindness.
+These short stories for middle school are by authors like William Alexander, Joseph Bruchac, Lamar Giles, Mike Jung, Hena Khan, Juana Medina, Ellen Oh, and R. J. Palacio, explore stories where real-life heroes spread kindness.

 Scary Stories to Tell in the Dark retold by Alvin Schwartz, illustrated by Stephen Gammell

 This book was the MOST tattered, beat-up book in my classroom library because it was so well-loved.
 The short stories are very readable.
 You can skip around or read it cover to cover.
-If you like creepy and scary, this is a great choice.
+If you like creepy and scary short stories, this is a great choice.

 Ghost: Thirteen Haunting Tales to Tell by Illustratus